cmallwitz/Financials-Extension/README.md

 your favorite web browser (or other tools) to check if the page actually contained the information you are looking for.
 If it does, the file trace.log has a record of all calls to the extension with the value returned to LibreOffice.
 Otherwise, the file extension.log in the same location might have more details about errors or exceptions.

+In general, web scraping can't be compared to using a stable API - the websites might have issues - from a technical or data perspective.
+I have found especially on the weekend it can sometimes be "flaky" and closing/reopening LibreCalc can refresh things.

 ### Build: